-“Give me a break!”
+“Give me a BREAK!”
 Gilbert snapped, whirling around like a storm.
 “Don’t tell me you actually believe that bullshit—”

 “If you can’t serve your country as a Capricornian,” Werner interjected coldly, “then I will.”

 Gilbert froze wide-eyed, water dripping from his sleeves and his hair into the pool below.
 He did not speak; he did not move forward.
 In other words, he did not object.
-And so Werner locked eyes with him, reached over to draw his pistol from his belt, and exited the barracks to fulfill his duty.
+And so Werner locked eyes with him, reached over to draw the man’s pistol from his belt, and exited the barracks to fulfill his duty.